 Generally, vaginal and laparoscopic hysterectomies are safer than a traditional open hysterectomy.
 Less invasive procedures also tend to be less expensive.
 Dr. Quist will determine whether you’re a good candidate for one of these less invasive procedures.

-Looking for a Hysterectomy Specialist in the Fort Worth Area?
+Schedule a Hysterectomy Consultation with Dr. Quist in the Fort Worth Area

 If you have a problem with the uterus that won’t respond to other treatments, a surgical procedure known as a hysterectomy may be your best option.
 With over 25 years of experience as a board-certified gynecologist in Fort Worth, Dr. Quist has extensive experience performing hysterectomies.
 To discuss this procedure in more detail, contact our gynecology office to schedule a consultation.